Meet the LCS Executive Leadership Team

 In his role as director of business development, Zane Bennett solves problems, drives results and makes a positive impact in the lives of seniors.
 Working alongside boards and owners, he utilizes his experience, knowledge and passion to articulate the value the LCS Family of Companies and the LCS Signature Experiences bring to communities managed by Life Care Services.
 Having managed senior living communities across the country, Zane leans on his expertise to navigate the complexities of senior living management to identify opportunities for thoughtful operation of senior living.

-At LCS, Zane has participated on the Leadership Summit Committee, Professional Development Program Selection Committee, and LCS Foundation Public Relations Committee.
+At LCS, Zane serves on the LCS Foundation Board and has participated on the Leadership Summit and Professional Development Program Selection Committees.
 Outside the organization, he serves on the LeadingAge North Carolina Public Policy Committee and chairs ACCESS of Wilmington, a nonprofit organization serving those living with disabilities.
+He is also a founding member of the American Senior Housing Association's (ASHA) "40 for the Future" where he helps support, advocate and build a shared vision for the industry through ASHA's Seniors Housing PAC.
 Zane holds a bachelor's in business administration degree in both management and marketing from Florida Atlantic University, and an MBA from the University of North Carolina Wilmington.
 He is an alumnus of the National Emerging Leadership Summit for Health and Aging Services Executives.

 Life Care Services Leadership Team